jedick/pyvers/README.md

 # pyvers

 Python package for data processing and training of claim verification models.
-This package was developed as part of an [ML capstone project](https://github.com/jedick/ML-capstone-project).
+This package was developed as part of an [ML engineering capstone project](https://github.com/jedick/MLE-capstone-project).

 Claim verification is a task in natural language processing (NLP) with applications ranging from fact-checking to verifying the accuracy of scientific citations.
 The models used in this package are based on the transformer deep-learning architecture.